mon231/buildapp/README.md

 <br />
 *NOTE* that you should use this tool for debugging / educational purposes only!

+## Installation
+Simply
+> pip install buildapp

+Make sure to have python scripts folder in your path, And use the correct version of pip for python3

 ## Decompilation process
 Use [`apktool`](https://ibotpeaches.github.io/Apktool/install/) to decompile your application.